-Once your transcript is reviewed and eligibility is confirmed, your recertification cycle begins the day you passed your RHIA or RHIT certification exam.
+Once your transcript is reviewed and eligibility is confirmed, your recertification cycle begins the day your transcript is approved.
+You will have up to a year from the time the exam is passed to submit your transcript.

 What do I need to do in order to recertify or maintain my certification status?